 Losers – the consumers and any foreign producer outside of the place that is agreed to buy from.

 Court says congress never intended union to create that kind of business monopoly.
-Labor unions can engage in monopolistic activities.but you cannot have management companies aligning with unions just to engage in monopolistic activities.
+Labor unions can engage in monopolistic activities.but you cannot have management companies aligning with unions just to engage

 The economics behind it is